 “However, they should not be utilized for extended periods of time, as the small but prolonged unnatural stresses that the foot and leg are exposed to from the change in biomechanics increase the risk of injury with increased duration,” says Quinn.
 “They also should never be worn during running, jumping, or over the course of an extended period of time.”

-So remember before you head outside to walk this summer, think twice about your choice to leave the flip-flops home.
+So before you head outside to walk this summer, think about leaving the flip-flops home.
 Your feet, ankles, hips, and lower back will be grateful.